msrosito/datascience-machinelearning/Readme.md

     - Regression using Random Forest using `scikit-learn`.
 Comparison with linear regression.

 ## Neural networks
     - Convolutional neural network using `tensorflow`.
-See [here](https://github.com/msrosito/deep-learning-galaxy).
+See also [here](https://github.com/msrosito/deep-learning-galaxy).
     - Multilayer perceptron for the binary classification using `scikit-learn` and `tensorflow`.
     - Multilayer perceptron for vectorial function fitting using `scikit-learn` and `tensorflow`.
-    - Selection of the best multilayer perceptron varying hyperparameters for multiclass classification.
+    - Selection of the best multilayer perceptron varying hyperparameters for multiclass classification using `scikit-learn`.
+    - Dropout regularization on multilayer perceptron for multiclass classification using `tensorflow`.

 ## Time series
     - Time series regression using `scikit-learn`.